acomputerguy/Personal-Projects/Comment-Remove/readme.md

 Should I hard-code each condition for each language? **No.**

-There's got to be an easier way.
-Should I look up an online database that already has this information and parse through that? **Maybe.**
+How about looking up an online database that already has this information? **Maybe.**

 Perhaps I should recycle what's already on my local desktop? **Yes.**